aknysh/aws-guru/README.md

 Tool is going to be written in Go because:
 - Go AWS SDK well documented
-- it’s fast
+- It’s fast
-- It’s imperative control flow is very easy to handle and fits perfectly for such needs as calling multiple APIs sequentially
+- imperative control flow is very easy to handle and fits perfectly for such needs as calling multiple APIs sequentially
 - Provides nice API for concurrency
 - Can be used as AWS Lambda using Node.js shim